 Vintage Lionel trains in less than perfect condition (but still very presentable) are very inexpensive these days.
 If I have $100 to spend, I can go to a good hobby shop or train show and pick up something nice.

 Secondhand Bachmann trains are even more inexpensive.
 Just make sure the locomotive and the power pack work.
 Quality was an issue with Bachmann trains made before the year 2000.
+With pre-2000 trains, look for Bachmann Spectrum trains, which were better than standard-issue Bachmann.

 It’s not hard to find a decades-old Lionel train that still runs perfectly.
 At times Lionel has trouble with quality control on its highest-end products, but generally speaking, Lionel’s quality is pretty high.
 Ironically, its lower end sets tend to be the highest quality because they’re simple and there isn’t as much to break, the early problems with their CW-80 transformer being the notable exception.